-*If you cannot locate an answer below, please reach out to your granting agency.
+*If you cannot locate an answer below, please reach out to your granting or application agency.

 Emails sent to GO Smart or WESTAF may not receive a response.